-In September 2020, Kaken received approval of an NDA in Japan for the manufacturing and marketing of sofpironium bromide gel, 5% under the brand name ECCLOCK® for the treatment of primary axillary hyperhidrosis, and in November 2020, Kaken launched commercial sales of ECCLOCK® in Japan.
-Beginning in January 2021, Kaken would have paid us a royalty on sales during the previous quarter, but instead is offsetting amounts we owe Kaken under the Clinical Supply Agreement.
-Despite receiving regulatory approval and commencing these commercial activities in Japan, we cannot provide any assurance that an NDA in any other

-Asian markets will be approved or that regulatory approvals in other Asian countries will occur.
+In September 2020, Kaken received approval of an NDA in Japan for the manufacturing and marketing of sofpironium bromide gel, 5% under the brand name ECCLOCK for the treatment of primary axillary hyperhidrosis, and in November 2020, Kaken launched commercial sales of ECCLOCK in Japan.
+Beginning in January 2021, Kaken would have paid us a royalty on sales during the previous quarter, but instead offset amounts we owe Kaken under the Clinical Supply Agreement, which offsets were completed in the second quarter of 2021.
+Despite receiving regulatory approval and commencing these commercial activities in Japan, we cannot provide any assurance that an NDA in any other Asian markets will be approved or that regulatory approvals in other Asian countries will occur.
 We will not receive additional milestone or other payments from Kaken if Kaken does not continue to be successful in its development, regulatory, or commercial activities, or if the approval is withdrawn for any reason.